 VI.
 Reporting

 The College encourages prompt reporting of Prohibited Conduct.
-To make a report about possible harassment, discrimination, or misconduct occurring on the basis of a protected characteristic, a party or any third party should notify the Civil Rights & Title IX Coordinator or designated College officials.
+To make a report about Prohibited Conduct, notify the Civil Rights & Title IX Coordinator.
 A report may be made at any time, including during non-business hours, in person, by telephone, by mail, by email, or by completing the online reporting form using the contact information listed for the Civil Rights & Title IX Coordinator.

 A complainant does not need to provide a definitive label of their experience at the time a report is made, nor do they have to decide on a particular course of action in advance.
 Choosing to make a report, and deciding how to proceed after making the report, can be a process that unfolds over time.
 The College will offer reasonably available supportive measures consistent with Section X. The College also provides support that can assist a complainant in making these important decisions, and to the extent possible, will respect a complainant’s autonomy in deciding how to proceed.
 The College will seek to balance a complainant’s interest with its responsibility to provide a safe and non-discriminatory environment for all members of the College community.